FireRedNinja/cs-notes/_posts/2018-01-08-cyber-security-fundamentals.md

   - impersonating the sendee
   - they can manipulate it

-- how to talk securely
+- how do we talk securely?
-  - we can use Cryptography
+  - we can use cryptography
-  -
+  - use secrecy with signature with appendix using KEM/DEM
+  - use symmetruc crypto & deffie-hellman

-- how to prevent replau attackers
+- how to prevent replay attackers?
-  - ensure message freshness
+  - ensure message freshness by adding
+      - random info
-  - mayinclude identity & timestamps
+      - identity & timestamps

 ### Brokered Authentication
 - have a trusted third Party
 - trusting thirdparty for keys
   - we are assuming he is good
   - we are trusting him to be honest
+- he might be malicious

 ### Needham-Schroeder Protocols
 - based off deffie Hellman
-- trusted key server tha generates session keys
+- trusted key server that generates session keys

-- asymemetric public key
+- symmetric & asymemetric public key

 - both symmetric and assymetric are suscepible to replay attackers

 - flaw
-    - ryan can get alice's id and send it to ryan
+    - ryan can get alice's id and send it to ken
 - solution
     - add ID to the message
     - if ID changes, we know there is a man-in-the-middle

 ## Kerberos
 ### User Authentication in a Distributed systems